pverhaert/itf-chatbot/README.md

 This step is crucial for the application to interact with Groq's services securely.

 ## Running the Application
-To run the application, use the following command: `streamlit run main.py`
+To run the application, activate your virtual environment (if you set one up) and use the following command: `streamlit run main.py`

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.